Azure/apim-lab/apim-lab/11-contributing/contributing-11-1-contribution-guide.md

 # Keep things consistent

-- Follow the naming convention for each components
+- Follow the naming convention for each component
-- Hide specific subscription name or personnal informations
+- Hide specific subscription name or personal information
-- Keep the screen updated and generic
+- Keep the screenshots and images updated and generic

 # Contributing